 What was your biggest, most painful failure?

-How do you evaluate a good business deal?
+How do you identify a good business partner?

-Which single habit gives you 80 perecent of your results?
+Which single habit gives you 80 percent of your results?

 What are you working on right now?